 Residency fee, travel costs, project expenses, and meals will be paid by the artist.
 The residency fee covers self-catering accommodation with combined living/working space, as well as general and PR support from Skaftfell staff.
 The fee varies according to the chosen type of residency:

-The residency program at Skaftfell aims to create an environment for inspiration, focus, and experiment; to encourage artists to experience life and work in a unique micro community where creativity is applied to the everyday; and to provide conditions that stimulate the dialogue between art and life.
-250 artists have come to Seyðisfjörður and to East Iceland through the Skaftfell residency program over the past 20 years.
+The residency program at Skaftfell creates an environment for inspiration, focus, and experimentation.
+It allows artists to experience life and work in a unique community where creativity is applied to the everyday and offers conditions that enrich the dialogue between art and life.
+Almost 300 artists have come to Seyðisfjörður through the Skaftfell residency program since it started.
 Some have left a physical trace behind, or a trace in someone’s memory.
 Some have returned many times, and some have stayed for good.
-Skaftfell is far away from the busy capitals of contemporary art, and it offers a refuge for artists, a hiding place, and a thinking space.
-They encourage artists to embrace the idea of a slow residency, and to allow themselves time for contemplation, preparing the ground for a shift in their practices.
+Skaftfell is far from the busy centers of contemporary art, and offers a refuge, a hiding place, and a thinking space for artists and other creative practitioners.
+We encourage artists in residence to embrace the idea of a slow residency, and to allow themselves time for contemplation, preparing the ground for a shift in their practices.
+The program is suited to visual artists, artists with interdisciplinary practices, curators and art writers.
+Skaftfell offers two types of artist residency: „self-directed“ and „thematic“.

 Artists-in-residence live and work in various historical houses throughout the town, all within short walking distance to Skaftfell and to each other.
 The houses are set up as private or shared self-catering accommodation.